 The copyright in this application and the material on this application (including without limitation the text, computer code, artwork, photographs, images, material, video material and audio-visual material on this application) is owned by OCEARCH.

 OCEARCH grants to you a worldwide non-exclusive royalty-free revocable license to:

 View this application and the material on this application on the web or a mobile device

-Copy and store this application and the material on this application through your Google Play store account or on android devices
+Copy and store this application and the material on this application through your App store account or on mobile devices

 OCEARCH does not grant you any other rights in relation to this website/application or the material on this website/application.

 In other words, all other rights are reserved.
 For the avoidance of doubt, you must not adapt, edit, change, transform, publish, republish, distribute, redistribute, broadcast, rebroadcast or show or play in public this application or the material on this website/application (in any form or media).

 The automated and/or systematic collection of data from this website/application is prohibited.